sisipeng/sisipeng.github.io/index.md

 ### Working Papers
 - **Peng, S.,** Bryant, G.A., Pillsworth E.G., & Haselton, M.G.
-(In preparation).
+(In Preparation).
 You had me at hello: Correlates of thin slice judgments of women’s vocal attractiveness.
 - **Peng, S.,** Mugol, N.+, & Haselton, M.G.
-(In preparation).
+(In Preparation).
 Documenting the taboo: Menstrual attitudes in the U.S. +mentored student author